Volunteering in the Forest of Dean

 Beaver volunteers

-At Perry Hay we have an exciting new beaver enclosure project in full swing which will see the arrival of two beavers in Spring 2024.
-To help protect the beavers, we need volunteers to walk the length of the fence to check its integrity on a rota basis.
+At Perry Hay we have welcomed two adults beavers into our exciting new 12-hectare enclosure.
+To help protect them, we need volunteers to walk the length of the fence to check its integrity on a rota basis.

 Beechenhurst volunteers